 “I’m sorry, we don’t have a phone,” she lied.

 “Please!”
-Kaoru insisted.
-“It’s a matter of life or death!
+Kaoru insisted, “It’s a matter of life or death!
 We need to contact help right away!”
-Anna paused for a moment.
-She looked inside nervously.
-After that, the young girl turned back to Kaoru.
-She nervously bit her lip.
+Anna paused for a moment before looking inside.
+She turned back to Kaoru and nervously bit her lip.

-“Well, okay,” Anna said at last.
-“But make it quick.”
+“Okay,” Anna said at last, “But please make it quick.”
 Kaoru nodded his head.

 “Oh thank you, miss!” he said.
-Anna slowly pulled open the door.
-But then, Kaoru, his father, uncles, and cousin rushed inside to attack.
+Anna slowly pulled open the door, but then Kaoru, his father, uncles, and cousin rushed inside to attack.
 Anna screamed as Kaoru shoved her in the closet and blocked it off.
 The girl pounded on the door yelling for help.
 Her cousin lowered his head.

 “You!” he barked.
 The men looked up and saw their target.

-“At long last!” the father announced.
-“Daddy dearest is here!”
-Then, the slaughter began.
+“At long last!”
+Kaoru’s father announced, “Daddy dearest is here!”
 Kaoru didn’t participate in the following battle and slaughter; he stood against the back wall and watched.
-He had no stomach for killing.
+He never had the stomach for killing.
 The boy was even worried for Anna being trapped in the closet while her dad was dying.
-He hoped that he could make it up to her.
-One day…
+He hoped that he could make it up to her one day.

-May 2009.
-On the same night Kato died, Anna heard the doorbell ring.
-She looked up from her laptop. “/Hm?/” the woman thought. “/Who’s that at this hour?/” Rihoko had a night class tonight and Yoko-chan and Seita were in their beds sound asleep.
-Tsuzuki and Hisoka had already left.
-Maybe it’s the killer.
-Only one way to see…
+>Hm?/, the woman thought, /Who’s that at this hour?
+Rihoko had a night class tonight and Yoko-chan and Seita were in their beds sound asleep.
+Tsuzuki and Hisoka already left.
+Maybe it’s the killer?

 “Can I… help you?” she asked.
 The man looked at her with helpless eyes.

-“Please san,” he pleaded.
-“My car ran out of gas on my way home and I don’t have any spare tanks.
+“Please miss,” he pleaded, “My car ran out of gas on my way home and I don’t have any spare tanks.
 May I stay the night here?”
-Anna stared on uneasily.
-This all felt too familiar.
-Almost like déjà vu.
+Anna stared on uneasily; this all felt too familiar, almost like déjà vu.
 Something told her not to let him in.

 “Sure…” Anna replied uneasily.
 The man bowed his head.

-“Strange,” he said.
-“I thought you didn’t have a phone.”
-That little sentence triggered a chain reaction.
-Anna’s eyes widened.
-Her brain instantly made the connection. “/Oh shit, it’s him!/” she thought.
+/Oh shit, it’s him!/, she thought.
 This man was the boy who was at her door that fateful Halloween night.
 This was the boy who tricked her into opening the door for him and the other intruders to lock her away and kill Daisuke.
 The memories flooded her head again.

 “Are you okay?” he asked.
 Anna quickly nodded.

-“Y-Yes!” she lied.
-“Just remembered something, that’s all.”
+“Y-Yes!” she lied, “Just remembered something.”
 The man kept his eyes locked dead on her.
 Anna decided to put on a brave front.